Special Visa Extensions Due to COVID-19

 Oman tourism is on the rise: over 3 million international tourists entered the country in 2018.
 While the Gulf area is expecting to see a 54% growth in Chinese arrivals by 2030, Oman is opening itself up to all foreign tourism by granting electronic visas to visitors from over 100 countries worldwide.

-An electronic visa (or eVisa) is a travel authorization that speeds up the process to obtain a visa for Oman.
+An electronic visa (or eVisa) is a travel authorization that speeds up the process of obtaining a visa for Oman.
 Applicants are able to apply online in minutes and only minimum supporting documentation (like the copy of a valid passport) is required.

 Although the eVisa is the quickest and fastest way to get permission to enter Oman for tourism and the government, there are several types of visas available for the country.
 Applicants can choose the right type of visa depending on their nationality, the intended length of stay in the country, and the purpose of their travels.